Important Updates on Compounded Semaglutide and Tirzepatide for Weight Loss

 About Cardona Direct Primary Care & RefineMD Aesthetics

 At Cardona Direct Primary Care, Dr. Cardona and Dr. Garland provide personalized healthcare, including direct primary care, obesity medicine, and aesthetic treatments.
-Dr. Cardona is board-certified in both family medicine and obesity medicine and has a special interest in medical weight loss.
-Dr. Garland is board-certified in family medicine and is a certified medical marijuana provider.
-She has a special interest in skincare and is eager to assist with your individual skincare needs.
+Dr. Cardona is board-certified in both family medicine and obesity medicine, with a special interest in medical weight loss.
+Dr. Garland is also board-certified in family medicine and is a certified medical marijuana provider, focusing on skincare.
 Located in Jacksonville, FL, we are dedicated to prioritizing you.
 Contact us at 904-551-4625 or visit our website at www.cardonadpc.com to learn more and schedule your appointment today!

 Comments